 - Prior episodes of OHSS

 There have been reported deaths due to complications from OHSS.
 Fortunately, severe cases of OHSS are rare.
-By closely monitoring response to gonadotropins, a physician can significantly decrease the chances of developing OHSS.
-However, if a patient is at risk, their physician may cancel stimulation for their own safety.
+A physician will closely monitor response to gonadotropins in order to significantly decrease the chances of developing OHSS.
+However, if a patient is at risk, her physician may cancel stimulation for her safety.

-Among women who conceive, symptoms of OHSS may worsen at the time pregnancy is detected and may take longer to completely resolve.
+Women who conceive may develop worse symptoms of OHSS at the time pregnancy is detected which may take longer to completely resolve.

 Adnexal torsion (ovarian twisting)

-Ectopic pregnancies occur when a fertilized egg implants itself outside the uterus.
-The egg may implant in the fallopian tube, or less commonly, in the cervix, ovary or pelvic cavity.
+An ectopic pregnancy occurs when a fertilized egg implants itself outside the uterus.
+The egg may implant in the fallopian tube or – less commonly – in the ovary, cervix or pelvic cavity.
 This condition occurs in 1-2 percent of all pregnancies.

-Ectopic pregnancies are more common during fertility treatments.
-This is because many women with infertility have tubal dysfunction, and because medications often cause the release of multiple eggs, thereby increasing the possibility that not all fertilized eggs move through the tubes into the uterus.
+There a few reasons why ectopic pregnancies are more common during fertility treatments.
+In part because many women with infertility have tubal dysfunction, and because medications often cause the release of multiple eggs, thereby increasing the possibility that not all fertilized eggs move through the tubes into the uterus.